 The effects of alcohol are usually felt quickly.
 Teens like the way alcohol makes them feel.
 They turn to alcohol because it makes them feel happy.
 However, this feeling of happiness is temporary as they often feel depressed after the effects of alcohol wear off.

-Why Inpatient Rehab is Necessary for Teens
+No Matter Why Kids are Drinking Alcohol, Inpatient Rehab is Necessary

 The earlier a person starts drinking, the more likely he or she is to develop alcoholism.
 Teenage drinking can ruin a person’s life.
-That is why parents of a teen with alcoholism need to make sure that he or she gets inpatient rehab as soon as possible.
+That is why parents of a teen with addiction need to make sure that he or she gets inpatient rehab as soon as possible.
 Inpatient rehab offers a safe, alcohol-free environment where the teen can focus on understanding the underlying reasons for their alcohol abuse.
 They also learn effective coping techniques that will help them avoid relapse.
-Although teens are drinking hard liquor at a younger age today, there is effective treatment that will get them back on the right path in life.
+Although teens are drinking hard liquor at a younger age today, there is an effective treatment that will get them back on the right path in life.